 Aberdeen University Students’ Association, in partnership with the University Aberdeen Student Advice & Support Office administer a discretionary fund for EU and international students who find themselves in times of unexpected financial hardship.

-While we do not set a strict definition of hardship or the causes of hardship, we cannot accept applications which seek to support tuition fees and ongoing maintenance (such as where a sponsor or ongoing source of funding becomes permanently unavailable to you).
-Application forms can be picked up from AUSA Reception on the ground floor of the Students’ Union Building on Elphinstone Road or from Student Advice & Support Reception on the third floor of the Students’ Union Building.
+Application forms can be picked up from AUSA Reception on the ground floor of the Students’ Union Building on Elphinstone Road or from the Student Advice & Support Reception on the third floor of the Students’ Union Building.

 You can find a short Q&A below but please don’t hesitate to contact email@example.com if you have any further questions.